UK-China-Philippines-Thailand Swine and Poultry Research Initiative

 The participating funders wish to develop and strengthen transnational collaborations, build capacity across the partner countries and to support collaborations which will have a real impact in this field.
 Applicants must successfully demonstrate the potential sustainability of the collaboration and the potential impact of the activities proposed within and beyond the lifetime of the award.

 The funders held a partnering workshop in Bangkok, Thailand from 31 May-2 June 2017.
-The workshop booklet and the presentations are available in the downloads section.
 Participation in the workshop is not an eligibility criterion for this call.

 - Up to £6 million from BBSRC has been earmarked for this call with matched funding from partner agencies in China, the Philippines and Thailand.
 It is anticipated that the funding on the UK side will be divided equally between the three partner countries, depending on the quality of proposals